An Explicit Construction of $\mathbb{S}^1$-Gerbes over the Stack $[G/G]$: The Case of Loop Lie algebras

 \begin{remark} When $G$ is compact, connected, and simply connected, the above result admit an elegant interpretation through the lens of moduli space of flat connections, see \cite{A-M-M, meinrenken1996symplecticproof}.
-Our work extends the result to the non simply connected case. \end{remark}
+See \cite{A-M_08} for the framework of possible extension to general cases. \end{remark}